-- 2. Use a maximum of 25 characters for the image file name, including extension. - 3.
+- .jfif .png - .jpe .ttf - 2.
+Use a maximum of 25 characters for the image file name, including extension. - 3.
 Place the image file into the following directory:

-'''

-<install path>\Manager\ReportingTemplates\images

-'''

-The default installation path is C:\Program Files\Websense.
+<install_path>\Manager\ReportingTemplates\images The default installation path is C:\Program Files\Websense.

-All supported image files in this directory automatically appear in the drop-down list on the Options tab of the Report Filter page.
+All supported image files in this directory automatically appear in the drop-down list on the Options tab of the Edit Report Filter page.
 The image is automatically scaled to fit within the space allocated for the logo.
-(See Setting report options, page 95.)
+(See Setting report options, page 101.)